Thenafi/meeseeks/README.md

 # Meeseeks

-Meeseeks is a web application that offers a unique and fun browsing experience by redirecting users to different URLs every time they hit a specific URL.
-The app allows users to set up a pool of URLs that can be images or different websites and specify the time interval for redirection, such as every hour or every week.
+Meeseeks is a web application that offers a unique and fun browsing experience by redirecting users to different URLs every time a visitor hit a specific user URL based on settings.
+The app allows users to set up a pool of URLs that can be images or different website's URL.
+When someone hits the user URL it redirects the visitor to a specific or random URL.

-Meeseeks is especially useful in cases where a URL can be used as an input box/ or the browser is fetching data from the link.
-When a user enters their specific URL, the app checks for any cache data in memory.
-The user is immediately redirected to the URL if the cache data is found.
-If it's not found, the app selects a URL from the user's pool of URLs and redirects them to that URL.

-Meeseeks is designed by focusing on latency.

 **_Features_**: